yabwon/SAS_PACKAGES/packages/baseplus.md

 )
 ~~~~~~~~~~~~~~~~~~~~~~~

-The text string is concider as *"only dataset name"*, i.e. macro does not
+The text string is consider as *"only dataset name"*, i.e. macro does not
-assume it contain library as prefix or data set options as sufix.
+assume it contain library as prefix or data set options as suffix.
 See the `%LDSN()` macro for comparison.

 ---